Transportation in the Philippines: Traffic congestion

-Traffic congestion is an issue, especially on Metro Manila.
-Increasing car sales and lack of mass transit and highways cause most traffic congestion, and is feared to make Metro Manila "uninhabitable" by 2020.
-A survey made by Waze called Metro Manila the "worst traffic on Earth".
+Traffic congestion is an issue in Metro Manila.
+According to John Forbes, a senior advisor at the American Chamber of Commerce at the Philippines, increasing car sales and lack of mass transit and highways cause most traffic congestion, and was feared to make Metro Manila "uninhabitable" by 2020.
+A TomTom Traffic Index report in 2024 cited Metro Manila as having the worst traffic in the world for a metropolitan area.

 Economic losses due to traffic congestion costs about ₱3 billion, as of 2012.
 By 2030, over ₱6 billion will be lost in the Philippines' economy due to traffic congestion, according to JICA.